Code page 437

 Code page 437 (CCSID 437) is the character set of the original IBM PC (personal computer).
-It is also known as CP437, OEM-US, OEM 437, PC-8, or DOS Latin US.
+It is also known as CP437, OEM-US, OEM 437, PC-8, or MS-DOS Latin US.
 The set includes all printable ASCII characters as well as some accented letters (diacritics), Greek letters, icons, and line-drawing symbols.
 It is sometimes referred to as the "OEM font" or "high ASCII", or as "extended ASCII" (one of many mutually incompatible ASCII extensions).

 This character set remains the primary set in the core of any EGA and VGA-compatible graphics card.
 As such, text shown when a PC reboots, before fonts can be loaded and rendered, is typically rendered using this character set.
 Many file formats developed at the time of the IBM PC are based on code page 437 as well.

 Display adapters

 The original IBM PC contained this font as a 9×14 pixels-per-character font stored in the ROM of the IBM Monochrome Display Adapter (MDA) and an 8×8 pixels-per-character font of the Color Graphics Adapter (CGA) cards.
 The IBM Enhanced Graphics Adapter (EGA) contained an 8×14 pixels-per-character version, and the VGA contained a 9×16 version.

 All these display adapters have text modes in which each character cell contains an 8-bit character code point (see details), giving 256 possible values for graphic characters.
 All 256 codes were assigned a graphical character in ROM, including the codes from 0 to 31 that were reserved in ASCII for non-graphical control characters.

 Various Eastern European PCs used different character sets, sometimes user-selectable via jumpers or CMOS setup.
 These sets were designed to match 437 as much as possible, for instance sharing the code points for many of the line-drawing characters, while still allowing text in a local language to be displayed.